How to Find a School for Counseling, Psychology and Behavioral Science Degrees

 Have you ever been intrigued by the way a person’s mind works?
 Have you ever explored the thought process behind someone’s decision?
 A behavioral science degree in counseling, psychology, criminal justice, or sociology might be for you.
 All of these programs fall under our School of Behavioral Sciences.

 Did you know that the word “psyche” in Greek means soul?
-Now you’re getting a picture of how we do psychology at Grace.
+Now you’re getting a picture of how we do psychology and behavioral sciences at Grace.
 A Christian worldview begs a second look at the study of the mind and the study of the soul.
 The School of Behavioral Science is no exception; with Christ at the center, our behavioral science students are trained to serve lovingly and truthfully in a field that desperately needs grace.

 If you’re looking into a degree in the behavioral sciences, here are eight tips to help you find a school that is the right fit!